maxhodgess007/HBPlayers/README.md

-If you get exceptions when you try and make a booking like Amandeep did - this should fix it.
+If you get exceptions when you try and make a booking this should fix it.
 Regards, Max.

 ++++++++++++++++++++